AustinPewler/PowerCreepBalanced/README.md

 Unzip and pop in your mod folder.

-Adds the singular joker, Power Creep: x1.5 Mult, Beating a Boss Blind by triple the required chips creates a Negative of this joker (Copy effect disabled for negative copies).
+Adds the singular joker, Power Creep: x1.5 Mult, Beating a Boss Blind by twice the required chips creates a Negative of this joker (Copy effect disabled for negative copies).

 Thanks to u/Funk-Repair for the idea + art!